helidon-io/helidon/docs/se/ai/langchain4j/jlama.md

 ## Overview

-This module adds support for selected [Jlama](https://github.com/tjake/Jlama) models.
+This module adds support for selected [Jlama][jlama] models.

 ## Maven Coordinates

-In addition to the [Helidon integration with LangChain4J core dependencies](langchain4j.md#maven-coordinates), you must add the following:
+In addition to the [Helidon integration with LangChain4J core dependencies][helidon-integration-with-langchain4j-core-dependencies], you must add the following:

 ```xml [pom.xml]
 <dependency>